keithly/viper-env/README.md

-# Viper Env Z-Shel plugin
+# Viper Env Z-Shell plugin

-Automatically activates and deactivates python virtualenv upon cd in and out.
+Automatically activates and deactivates a Python virtualenv upon `cd` in and out.

 ## Inspiration